Lloyd Williams (filmmaker)

-Lloyd Michael Williams is an American experimental filmmaker.
-He was born in 1940 in Brooklyn, NY and grew up on Long Island.
+Lloyd Michael Williams (born 1940) is an American experimental filmmaker.
+He was born in Brooklyn, NY and grew up on Long Island.

 He was one of the co-founders of The Film-Makers' Cooperative along with Jonas Mekas.
 William's works Line of Apogee (1967), Rainbow's Children (1975), Wipes (1963), the Creation (1965) and Opus#5 (1961) were shown at the Museum of Modern Art.
 The sound tracks for Line of Apogee and Two Images for a Computer Piece were created by Vladimir Ussachevsky (the "father of electronic music") at the Columbia-Princeton Electronic Music Lab.
 Two Images was shown at the Whitney Museum of Arts as a part of the Composers Showcase.
 The electronic music was by Ussachevsky and the interlude was a live drum solo.